marcosfavat/dino/Blender28x/How-to-install-GDAL.md

 Blender bundle it's own Python executable at `blender_install_folder\2.7x\python\bin\python.exe`, after downloading the whl file, put it in this directory and then open a new Windows terminal from this folder.
 To do this, in the file explorer right click while maintaining shift key and choose *open command window here*.

-You need *pip* utility to install \*.whl package files, so the first step is to install *pip* with the following command :
+You need *pip* utility to install \*.whl package files.
+Since Blender 2.81 pip is already available in Blender install.
+With previous version you need to install *pip* yourself with the following command :

 `python.exe -m ensurepip`